eltociear/memdocs.it-it/memdocs/configmgr/comanage/tutorial-co-manage-new-devices.md

    - **Autore**: Microsoft

-   - **Argomenti della riga di comando**:  *\<specificare la riga di comando **CCMSETUPCMD**. È possibile usare la riga di comando salvata dalla pagina* Abilitazione *della Configurazione guidata della co-gestione.
-Questa riga di comando include i nomi del servizio cloud e altri valori, che permettono ai dispositivi di installare il software client di Configuration Manager.>*
+   - **Argomenti della riga di comando**:  *\<Specify the **CCMSETUPCMD** command line.
+You can use the command line you saved from the* Enablement *page of the Co-management Configuration Wizard.
+This command line includes the names of your cloud service and additional values that enable devices to install the Configuration Manager client software.>*

      La struttura della riga di comando dovrebbe essere simile a questo esempio, usando solo i parametri CCMSETUPCMD e SMSSiteCode: